 Avon Grove Food Service is committed to providing students with the tools they need to succeed, including access to nutritious meals.
 This year, the United States Department of Agriculture (USDA) has extended a waiver that allows AGSD to provide breakfast and lunch meals to all students, at no cost, for the entire school year!

 Students in the Hybrid Educational Model

 Students can receive free meals while in school.
-For remote learning days, TO GO meals can be taken home from school or picked up through Avon Grove TO GO, our meal pick-up program.
+For remote learning days, TO GO meals can be taken home from school (AGIS & PLE only) or picked up through Avon Grove TO GO, our meal pick-up program.
 To maintain the integrity of the program, only one option is available to each student, each day.
 Limited a la carte items will be available for purchase but students must have funds in their meal account.

 Students in the Remote Learning Model